 As required under the Health and Safety (Display Screen Equipment) Regulations 1992, we carry out a risk assessment for users of display screen equipment.
-A copy of this is published on COLIN along details to explain the process.
+A copy of this is published on The Hub along with a standard that explains the process.